Henry Ernest Gascoyne Bulwer

 Bulwer was appointed to the Order of St Michael and St George, as Companion in 1864, Knight Commander in 1874, and as Knight Grand Cross in 1883.

 Commemoration

 The town of Bulwer in Natal, South Africa was named after him.

 While Governor of Labuan he presented the type specimen of Bulwer's pheasant (Lophura bulweri) to the British Museum, a bird consequently named after him.

-The author H Rider Haggard dedicated his novel Marie to Sir Henry Bulwer.
+The author H. Rider Haggard, who had been on his staff in Natal and was his friend, dedicated the novel Marie to Sir Henry Bulwer.